OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Method

 \subsection{Unified KV Cache Manager}

 \nickname abstracts the KV cache as a shared resource across tasks and frames, managed by a \emph{unified KV cache manager} $\mathcal{M}$.
-It enables two key capabilities: \textbf{(1)} sharing a single $\mathcal{K}_t$ across multiple experts within frame $t$, and \textbf{(2)} batching language decoding conditioned on $\{\mathcal{K}_t\}$ from different frames $\{t\}$.
-To support these, the manager maintains generation states for each in-flight request, tracking their KV caches and decoded tokens.
+The manager supports two key optimizations: \textbf{cross-task KV sharing} fans out a single $\mathcal{K}_t$ to heterogeneous action and language experts within frame $t$, eliminating redundant prefill; \textbf{cross-frame continuous batching} groups language requests from different frames into a single decoding batch, decoupling language decoding from the per-frame control loop while preserving the hard action deadline.
+To support both, $\mathcal{M}$ maintains generation states for each in-flight request, tracking their KV caches and decoded tokens.

-\paragraph{Resumable generation state.} Given the shared $\mathcal{K}_t$ from \cref{eq:kv-cache}, cross-task KV sharing is straightforward: all experts at frame $t$ consume the same prefill cache $\mathcal{K}_t$.
-However, interrupting and resuming language generation across frames requires representing each request by an \emph{incremental state}:
+\paragraph{Resumable generation state.} Cross-task KV sharing within a frame is straightforward: all experts at frame $t$ consume the same prefill cache $\mathcal{K}_t$.
+Interrupting and resuming language generation across frames, however, requires representing each request by an \emph{incremental state}:

 where $\mathcal{K}_t$ is the KV cache for the request initiated at frame $t$ (initially the prefill cache from \cref{eq:kv-cache}, then extended with decoded token KVs as generation progresses), $\mathbf{y}_t$ is the token buffer storing generated tokens, and $\delta_t \in \{0,1\}$ is a termination flag (set to $1$ when EOS is emitted or maximum length $N$ is reached).
-Crucially, $\sigma_t$ contains all necessary context to resume autoregressive language generation (\cref{eq:language-generation}) without recomputation.

-\paragraph{Manager interface for state persistence.} The manager $\mathcal{M}$ exposes four core operations to persist and retrieve generation states:

-Request IDs are assigned sequentially: $r_t$ is the total number of requests created so far.
-In simple scenarios with one new request per frame (as in \cref{fig:timeline}), we have $r_t = t$.
-The updated state $\sigma_t' = (\mathcal{K}_t', \mathbf{y}_t', \delta_t')$ reflects incremental progress after decoding $k$ tokens: $\mathcal{K}_t'$ extends $\mathcal{K}_t$ with KVs from newly decoded tokens, $\mathbf{y}_t'$ appends these $k$ tokens to $\mathbf{y}_t$, and $\delta_t'$ is set to 1 if generation terminates (EOS emitted or length $N$ reached).
-These operations enable functionally correct resumable generation: requests can be interrupted and resumed across frames without recomputation.
+Crucially, $\sigma_t$ contains all necessary context to resume autoregressive language generation without recomputation.
+The manager $\mathcal{M}$ exposes standard CRUD operations (\textsc{Store}, \textsc{Retrieve}, \textsc{Update}, \textsc{Remove}) on per-request states $\sigma_t$, and maintains the set of active requests $\mathcal{R} = \{r_{t_1}, \ldots, r_{t_m}\}$ whose generation has not yet terminated.
+For parallel decoding, $\mathcal{M}$ stacks the active states along the batch dimension into a batched state $\hat{\sigma}$, so that the VLM advances all $m = |\mathcal{R}|$ requests in a single forward pass; the formal interface and definition of $\hat{\sigma}$ are given in \cref{sec:appendix-manager}.